Rhône

-The river's source is the Rhône Glacier, at the east edge of the Swiss canton of Valais.
+The river's source is the Rhône Glacier, at the eastern edge of the Swiss canton of Valais.
 The glacier is part of the Saint-Gotthard Massif, which gives rise to three other major rivers: the Reuss, Rhine and Ticino.

-The Rhône is, with the Po and Nile, one of the three Mediterranean rivers with the largest water discharge.
+The Rhône is, with the Po and the Nile, one of the three Mediterranean rivers with the largest water discharge.

 Etymology

 The name Rhône continues the Latin Rhodanus name (Greek Ῥοδανός Rhodanós) in Greco-Roman geography.
 The Gaulish name of the river was *Rodonos or *Rotonos (from a PIE root *ret- "to run, roll" frequently found in river names).